Tom Steyer

 Political Assessment

-- Deep financial resources to fund campaigns and initiatives
+- Deep financial resources to fund campaigns and initiatives, reducing reliance on donors and lobbyists

 - Strong credibility on climate policy and environmental leadership